 Since 1929, the governing authority of the Apostolic Episcopal Church has been its Metropolitan Synod.
 In the modern era, the relatively small size of the AEC and the close links between its bishops have led to a position where the Decrees, Ordinances and Regulations of the Primate motu proprio are binding on Metropolitan Synod, the other members of which fulfil a role that is principally advisory and consultatory.

-The founding Constitution, Canons Ecclesiastical and other governing documents of the AEC remain enshrined in those principles that are enacted in law in the form of the Statutes of the State of New York.
-In 1932 the legislature of the State of New York gave legal status to the Apostolic Episcopal Church by enacting a special article of the Religious Corporations Law (art.
+The Canons Ecclesiastical of the Apostolic Episcopal Church, which form its governing authority, have been augmented by specific legislative provisions that pertain to the organization of the AEC.
+In 1932 the legislature of the State of New York gave particular legal status to the Apostolic Episcopal Church by enacting a special article of the Religious Corporations Law (art.
 3-A., chap.
 597 of the Laws of 1932) which became a law on April 1, 1932, when it was signed by the governor, Hon.
 Franklin D. Roosevelt, subsequently President of the United States.
 In 1933 the law was amended providing for granting of ecclesiastical degrees of orders in theology, which became a law on April 3, 1933, when it was signed by Gov. Herbert H. Lehman.
-Under this legislative charter, which remains in force today, the Apostolic Episcopal Church, its Metropolitan Synod, its parishes, and its religious orders are incorporated.
+Under this legislative charter, which remains in force today, the Apostolic Episcopal Church, its Metropolitan Synod, its parishes, and its religious orders derive their legal standing.

 The matter of governance is kept under continual review so that the AEC can adequately meet the needs of its mission and clergy without undue bureaucracy.
 Membership of Metropolitan Synod is generally extended to all bishops who hold their authority from the Apostolic Episcopal Church and who are able to participate actively in Synod’s proceedings; there is further provision for the representation of other clergy and for a lay synod at such a point in the future when the number of committed adherents makes this practical.